Click on any of the following frequently asked questions to read the answer.

-We do receive state and federal tax forms in the tax season.
+We receive very basic state and federal tax forms in the season.
 We cannot guarantee that we will have the form or instruction booklet that you need, but we are able to print any tax document for 10¢ per page.

 Bookworm generally runs through the months of June and July, beginning with the kickoff party and ending with the finale party and parade.
 For this year's exact dates, call (740) 702-4145 or check our events calendar for the party dates.

 No, but we sell earbud headphones for $2.

 You can check out eBooks by logging in with your library barcode number and pin (call (740) 702-4145 to get your pin) at our Ohio Digital Library catalog.
 You can also download free eBooks from Project Gutenberg.